Safeguarding and Child Protection

 Since March 2015, a Multi-Agency Safeguarding Hub has operated in Durham to gather, share and analyse information across a range of professionals including schools, Social Workers, Nurses, the Police and domestic violence support workers.

 If a parent, carer, member of staff or visitor to the school has concerns about a child, they should share this with the Designated Safeguarding Lead who is Mr P Connor (Deputy Headteacher).
 If he is unavailable, Mrs F Thompson (Deputy Headteacher) can deputise for him.
-Governors with particular responsibility for safeguarding and child protection are Rev J Thorns and Ms K Passmore.
+Our Governor with particular responsibility for safeguarding and child protection is Rev J Thorns.

 Please note that there is a distinction between

 - a concern about the quality of an aspect of school provision;